 a) T3575 expiry

 The AMF shall, on the first expiry of the timer T3575, retransmit the NETWORK SLICE-SPECIFIC AUTHENTICATION COMMAND message and shall reset and start timer T3575.
 This retransmission is repeated four times, i.e. on the fifth expiry of timer T3575, the AMF shall abort the network slice-specific authentication and authorization procedure for the S-NSSAI.
-The AMF shall consider that the network slice-specific authentication and authorization procedure for the S-NSSAI is completed as a failure.
+The AMF shall consider that the network slice-specific authentication and authorization procedure for the S-NSSAI is completed as aborted and initiate a CONFIGURATION UPDATE COMMAND indicating to UE that the specific S-NSSAI is no longer a pending S-NSSAI or indicate "no NSSAA procedure is ongoing for any of the S-NSSAIs" to the UE in the pending NSSAI status.

 b) Lower layers indication of non-delivered NAS PDU due to handover